Scatology

 In medicine and biology, scatology or coprology is the study of faeces.

 Scatological studies allow one to determine a wide range of biological information about a creature, including its diet (and thus where it has been), health and diseases such as tapeworms.

 A comprehensive study of scatology was documented by John Gregory Bourke under the title Scat [sic] Rites of All Nations (1891), with a 1913 German translation including a foreword by Sigmund Freud.
 An abbreviated version of the work was published as The Portable Scatalog in 1994.

 Etymology

 The word derives from the Greek σκῶρ (GEN σκατός) meaning "dung, feces"; coprology derives from the Greek κόπρος of similar meaning.

 Psychology

 In psychology, a scatology is an obsession with excretion or excrement, or the study of such obsessions.

-In sexual fetishism, scatology (usually abbreviated scat) refers to coprophilia, when a being is sexually aroused by fecal matter, whether in the use of feces in various sexual acts, watching someone defecating, or simply seeing the feces.
+In sexual fetishism, scatology or scatophilia (usually abbreviated scat) refers to coprophilia, when someone is sexually aroused by fecal matter, whether in the use of feces in various sexual acts, watching someone defecating, or simply seeing the feces.
 Entire subcultures in sexuality are devoted to this fetish.